Welcome to Capital Rowing Club

 - Head of the Charles Regatta – Higher seat fee is assessed (due to higher costs)

-- Capital Sprints and Head of the Anacostia – Are generally one fee, “all you can row” events
+- Robert E. Day Jr. Capital Sprints and Head of the Anacostia – Are generally one fee, “all you can row” events

 Race fees are in addition to the annual membership fee and program dues.